Ismail II of Granada: Reign

-Downfall
+Downfall and death

 With a civil war averted, Ismail renewed his predecessor's alliance with Castile against Aragon.
 In response, Peter IV of Aragon sent Granadan knights in his service to Granada in an attempt to destabilise Ismail's reign.
 Ibn al-Khatib, one of the main historical sources on Granada in this period, wrote in his al-Lamha al-Badriyya that Ismail—whom he nicknamed al-Mutawattib ("the Usurper")—was a weak, lazy, and effeminate ruler, who braided his hair with silk to below his waist and lacked any personal quality.
 Historian L. P. Harvey commented that this negative portrayal might have been biased by Ibn al-Khatib's allegiance to Muhammad V. In any event, el Bermejo increasingly held the real power, to the extent that Ismail began to oppose his brother-in-law.

 Ismail was surrounded by Muhammad VI's men and likely barricaded himself in one of the towers of the Alhambra's alcazaba (pictured), before he surrendered and was executed.

 Before Ismail could act, el Bermejo mounted a second coup, which resulted in his own accession and the dethronement of Ismail, either on 24 June 1360 (8 Shaban 761) or the night of 13 July (27 Shaban).
 Ismail was surrounded by el Bermejo's men and barricaded himself in a tower overlooking the capital, likely one of the towers in the Alcazaba of the Alhambra.
 Forced to surrender, he offered to live in seclusion, but el Bermejo took him to a dungeon, where he was executed.
 Next, el Bermejo found Ismail's brother Qays, who was still a child, and executed him, too.
 Both their bodies were dumped in public covered only with rags.
 Ismail's ministers were also executed.
 According to historian Francisco Vidal Castro, el Bermejo's actions were motivated by fear that either royal could be used in a future court intrigue against him, as Ismail had been used to dethrone Muhammad V. Thus, el Bermejo took the throne as Muhammad VI.
 The next day, the bodies of Ismail and Qays were recovered and they were buried in the rawda (royal cemetery) of the Alhambra, next to their father Yusuf I.

-Aftermath
+Aftermath and succession

 The reign of Muhammad VI (el Bermejo) did not last long: Muhammad V returned from North Africa on August 1361, set up a rival government in Ronda, and deposed his brother-in-law in March 1362.
 Muhammad VI threw himself at the mercy of Peter I, an ally of Muhammad V. Peter refused to give asylum to the dethroned Sultan and instead personally executed him in Seville on 25 April 1362.
 Muhammad V went on to rule until his natural death on 16 January 1391.
 His relatively long reign is considered one of the highest points of the Nasrid dynasty, together with the reign of Yusuf I before him.